Pausing for Poise

 The biggest impact is that once I create space, I can identify what I need to let go of and what needs immediate attention.

 Go out and find the pause…..find the poise that accompanies it!
-I’d love to hear your thoughts and if you have strategies for building in a pause that takes you from REACTING to RESPONDING.
+PAUSE FOR POISE.
+I’d love to hear your thoughts and if you have strategies for implementing the pause strategy so that you are better positioned for RESPONDING over REACTING.

 From the heart,